TomtomC/TomtomC.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who is Thom?
+cover-img: "/assets/img/img_header2.png"
 ---

-My name is Thom.
+My name is Thomas, maybe Thom, but not ThomThom (unless you're a friend).

 I have the following qualities:

--
--
+- This page is empty
+- Therefore I currently have no qualities

 What else do you need?

 ### My story

+Once upon a time, you read this sentence.
+The End.